epfl-ada/ada-2022-project-radadouille/README.md

 ## Organization within the team:

-- T-test: Strengthen them and find ways to extrapolate on the patterns from the results (Estelle, Martim)
+- T-test: Strengthen them and find ways to extrapolate on the patterns from the results (Estelle, Amélie)
-- Attention vectors: work on algorithm to find the relevant groupings (Amélie)
-- Attention vectors: work on similarity matrix (Alex, Estelle)
+- Attention vectors: work on algorithm to find the relevant groupings and on similarity matrix (Alex, Martim)
-- Diff-in-diff (Alex, Amélie, Martim)
+- Diff-in-diff (Alex, Martim)
-- Draw conclusions (Amélie, Alex, Martim, Estelle)
+- Draw conclusions (Amélie)
-- Create the website (storytelling & visualisation) (Amélie, Alex, Martim, Estelle)
+- Create the website (storytelling & visualization) (Estelle)